zed-industries/zed/docs/src/vim-configuration.md

 Zed includes a mode that provides modal editing features modeled after the popular text editor Vim.

-> **Note**: This page focuses on configuration options.
-If you're new to vim mode, the [Vim Mode](vim.md) page provides an overview of the modal editing features Zed provides.

 In this guide, you'll learn how to:

 - Enable or disable vim mode.
 - Customize key bindings.
 - Change vim mode settings.
 - Useful optional key bindings to add to your configuration for faster navigation.

+> **Note**: This page focuses on configuration options.
+If you're new to vim mode, the [Vim Mode](vim.md) page provides an overview of the modal editing features Zed provides.
+If you've not customized key bindings in Zed before, you can learn more about it in the [Key Bindings](key-bindings.md) page.

 ## Enabling and disabling vim mode